tilt-dev/tilt.build/blog/_posts/2020-1-23-crash-course-kubernetes-nodes.md

 If you’re connected to a Kubernetes cluster in the cloud, you’ll most likely run your pods across multiple nodes.
-If you’re running Kubernetes locally (e.g. Docker Desktop, KinD, Minikube), you’ll be working with a single node, which is a VM running on your computer.
+If you’re running Kubernetes locally (e.g. Docker Desktop, KinD, Minikube), you’ll be working with a single node, which is a VM or container running on your computer.
 Regardless of the number of worker nodes you have at your disposal, and whether they’re physical or virtual machines, the basic anatomy is the same.

 In addition to your pod(s), a worker node has some additional daemons that allow it to do its job:

 * **Kubelet**: makes sure that the right containers are running on the right pods.
 It works a lot like the controllers that live on the master node: the kubelet reads the state of all the pods on its node, compares that against the desired state and, if there’s a discrepancy, makes the necessary changes
 * **Kube-proxy**: proxies network traffic to/from pods (since pods aren’t themselves directly connected to the network)

 [Read more about worker nodes and their components here](https://kubernetes.io/docs/concepts/overview/components/#node-components).

-A worker node is only as good as the pods it’s running, so how does it figure out which pods to run?
-This is where the pod scheduler, our last piece of master node machinery, comes in.

-#### Scheduling: Putting Pods on Nodes
-The **pod scheduler** on the master node watches for new pods that haven’t been assigned to nodes.
-These are pods that need creation, but we don’t yet know what computer they’re going to live on.
-For each of these pods, the pod scheduler finds the “best” node to put it on.

-First, it checks for _possible_ nodes, that is, those that have enough resources.
-With the list of available nodes thus narrowed down, the scheduler chooses the “best” node, according to a set of rules which Kubernetes calls “priorities.”
-(Some set of scheduling priorities are active by default, but you can configure your cluster to use whatever priorities you want.)

-Examples of some priorities by which the scheduler might decide on the “best” node:
-* `ImageLocalityPriority`: Favors nodes that already have the container images for that Pod cached locally.
-* `SelectorSpreadPriority`: Spreads Pods across hosts, considering Pods that belong to the same Service, StatefulSet or ReplicaSet.

 ## That’s it for now
 Thanks for joining us for post #2 of our “Crash Course on Kubernetes.”
 I hope this overview of